LeeXun/my-ctf-challenges/README.md

 ## Balsn CTF 2019

-- Difficulty: Hard
 - Solved Ratio: 5/720

 ### Solution

 0. Well, I spent lots of time on building the beautiful frontend page.
 Hope you like it :)
-1. Please don't ignore the frontend page.
-I hid the url of the backend source code in the first line of css comment.
-2. After getting the source code, in [go.mod](balsn-ctf-2019/gopher-party/go.mod) which can discover this is go1.13.
+1. In [go.mod](balsn-ctf-2019/gopher-party/go.mod) which can discover this is go1.13.
 But go scheduler was [released in go1.1](http://morsmachine.dk/go-scheduler) so this won't be a problem.
 3. Looking into [main.go](balsn-ctf-2019/gopher-party/main.go), which can find my hint about setting `runtime.GOMAXPROCS(1)` and `t2.nano`.
 4. Global search "flag" and ignore the vendors, you may find there's only one target in register.go.
 5. Simple as it said: you should be the chosen to get the flag.